 Many refer to tallow as an ‘old fashioned fat’ because historically, it was the primary fat used for cooking and frying thanks to its unusually high smoke point.
-However, tallow was replaced with refined vegetable oils (such as canola), when incomplete studies claimed that saturated fats cause heart disease.
-(Spoiler alert: there’s still no scientific evidence that saturated fat causes heart disease)(1).
+However, tallow was replaced with refined vegetable oils (such as canola), when some studies claimed that saturated fats cause heart disease.
+(Spoiler alert: many would argue there’s still no scientific evidence that saturated fat causes heart disease)(1).

 What is Tallow?

 As a saturated animal fat, tallow almost looks like a hybrid of coconut oil and butter, but with a dry, waxy texture.
 It’s generally made from cattle fat, but can come from any animal, except pork — pork tallow is called lard.
 So, tallow is basically cow lard.

 Beef tallow is: 50% saturated fat, 42% monounsaturated fat and 4% polyunsaturated fat.

 Tallow is made from rendering suet, which is the hard, white fatty layer that surrounds an animal’s organs, specifically the loins and kidneys.

 Tallow is rich in CLA (conjugated linoleic acid), a fatty acid which, according to some studies, can help burn fat.
 (7).

 Believe it or not, tallow is the original ‘body butter’.